 Common Agricultural Policy

-For over 50 years, the CAP is ensuring a stable supply of safe, nutritious and affordable food for all EU citizens.
+2022 marked the 60th anniversary of the EU’s common agricultural policy.
+At sixty, the EU’s CAP supports an open market for Europe’s agri-food products, providing high-quality and affordable food to citizens.
 Over the past decade, the CAP became an important tool to support farmers in successfully tackling climate change and the sustainable management of natural resources.

-FEFAC welcomes the overall orientation in the CAP Communication to favour more sustainable and environmentally-friendly farming methods, which will enable farmers to meet the commitments to the Sustainable Developments Goals, the COP21 climate change objectives and most recently the Green Deal.
+FEFAC welcomes the overall orientation in the CAP Communication to favour more sustainable and environmentally-friendly farming methods, which will enable farmers to meet the commitments to the UN Sustainable Developments Goals, the COP21 climate change objectives and the European Green Deal.
 However, before any regulation takes place a proper impact assessment should be carried out.

-FEFAC believes that the CAP and other EU policies should create the appropriate framework to enhance the competitiveness of the EU livestock sector by:
+FEFAC believes that the CAP creates the appropriate framework, enhancing the sustainability and competitiveness of the EU livestock sector by:

 a.
 Maintaining a stable and predictable legal framework & improve policy coherence between CAP and other relevant EU policies, including Free Trade Agreements

 b.
 Enhancing the competitiveness of EU plant protein production based on the recommendation of the EU Protein Plan

 c.
 Maintaining open market access to imported vegetable proteins, in particular for concentrated sources of protein (HiPro)